anaralith/Test_EGitUse-GitKraken/README.md

 # Test_EGitUse-GitKraken
-Repository only use to test GitKraken and EGit (Eclipse)
+Repository only use to test GitKraken, EGit (Eclipse) and Git (OpenClassrooms)